 Technical Exams are offered twice a year, once in mid May and once in early December.
-The spring 2017 exams will be written the week of May 8th-12th.
-Applications must be received by February 22, 2017.
+The fall 2017 exams will be written December 1-8th.
+Applications must be received by August 21, 2017.
 (This date may be extended if the exam is already being developed for other examinees.)
-The last day to withdraw from exams with a full refund is March 9, 2017.
+The last day to withdraw from exams with a full refund is September 8, 2017.

-Click here for the Spring 2017 Exam Application.
+Click here for the Fall 2017 exam application form.

 The fee for writing technical exams is $175.00 per exam, payable at the time of application.